 by Michael W. Taft

 The name of this blog is “Deconstructing Yourself,” but what does deconstruction have to do with meditation?
 In short: everything.
-Deconstructing your experience—in the sense of analyzing or seeing through—is the essence of the meditative endeavor.
+Deconstructing your experience—in the sense of analyzing or seeing through experience—is the essence of the meditative endeavor.
 Specifically, deconstructing your sensory experience, including the experience of being you, an ego.
 On first blush that can sound a little weird.
 Why would anyone want to do that?
 And how can you deconstruct an experience?

 It turns out that deconstructing an experience is not that difficult, once we define some terms.
 Sensory experience is the core of being a human being.
 Sensory experience is how we know there is a world around us—through sight, sound, taste, touch, and smell—and sensory experience is how we know we exist—through the internal experience of these same senses.
 You can see a bird (a visual experience) and hear it singing (an auditory experience).
 Later, you could remember that experience, which would be a kind of internal, mental seeing and hearing.
 It could make you feel happy, which is a body sensation (like the feeling of a smile).